vega/altair/doc/index.rst

 beautiful and effective visualizations with a minimal amount of code.

-**Note: Altair and the underlying Vega-Lite library are under active development.
-We are currently working on support for Vega-Lite 2.0 (October 2017).**
+**Note: Altair and the underlying Vega-Lite library are under active development, and the documentation here remains incomplete.
+We are currently (October 2017) working on support for Vega-Lite 2.0, and plan to significantly improve the documentation once that is released.**

 Example